NativeScript/push-plugin/native-src/ios/README.md

 # Push Plugin for iOS

-This is the native java code for push notifications for the iOS platform, which is designed to be easily used in NativeScript.
+This is the native Objective-C code for push notifications for the iOS platform, which is designed to be easily used in NativeScript.

 # Build